Frequently Asked Questions

 [23] What can I expect to see as my application status?

-Status of "Not Eligible to Proceed" means the application has been reviewed and does not meet the criteria for admission.
+A status of "Not Eligible to Proceed" means the application has been reviewed and does not meet the criteria for admission.

 [24] How does the lottery work?

-- Fully randomized based on admission priorities
+- Randomized based on admission priorities

 The results of a lottery run are an Offered List and a Waiting List per grade for each choice school and are based on the number of seats available per grade.
-All lotteries are run at the district office level using the application platform and results are disbursed to parents by way of email and the parent dashboard.
+All lotteries are run at the district office level using the application platform, and results are disbursed to parents by way of email and the parent dashboard.

 [25] What is the process for accepting or declining a seat at a choice school?